 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's Cleaning and Repairs a Landlord Can Deduct from a Security Deposit chart and Get Your Security Deposit Back article.

 Yes.
 Landlords in Washington, D.C., must state in the lease or rental agreement or on a receipt, the terms and conditions under which the security deposit was collected.
-Also in D.C., interest payments on the security deposit (at the prevailing statement savings rate) must be made to the tenant at the end of the tenancy.
+If there are any requests pending for an adjustment in the rent ceiling of the rental, landlords must provide written notice of these requests before accepting a nonrefundable application fee or security deposit.
+Also, landlords must pay interest on the security deposit (at the prevailing statement savings rate) to the tenant at the end of the tenancy.

-If you want to go right to the source and look up D.C. law on security deposits -- or if you're writing a letter to a landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at D.C.
-Code Annotated § 42-3502.17.
-To access these statutes, check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up D.C. law on security deposits—or if you're writing a letter to a landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at D.C.
+Code Annotated § 42-3502.17 (2020).
 Also see D.C.
 Municipal Regulations Title 14 §§ 308 to 315 (2020).